Academic Policies & Procedures for Undergraduates (“T-Reqs”)

 Graduation: Ninth Semester of Enrollment Students may extend their time-to-degree by a ninth semester with permission from an academic dean.

-Graduation: Part-Time Status Graduating seniors who need 2.5 course credits or fewer to graduate may request permission to study on a part-time basis in their last semester of enrollment.
+Graduation: Part-Time Status Graduating seniors who need fewer than 3.0 credits to graduate may request permission to study on a part-time basis in their last semester of enrollment.

 Graduation: Requirements A Duke Bachelor Degree requires 34 course credits as well as various general education and major requirements.